airesiduals/website/README.md

 # website
-Official website for AI Residuals™ - AI to save you time, reduce costs, and increase your impact.
+Official website for AI Residuals™ - Boutique AI Consultancy to save you time, reduce costs, and increase your impact.